piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 -Represent the pulse profiles in differents energy ranges

--Adjusment of pulse profiles by five sinusoids
+-Adjusment of pulse profiles by five sinusoids (the number of sinusoids is a initial parameter that is possible to change)

 # binary_cor.py